Skip to main content

 When Should My Child Stay Home Due to Illness? (other than COVID-19)

-Cartoon picture of a thermometer Keep your child home for at least 24 hours after their fever is gone.
-Fever should be gone without the use of a fever-reducing medicine, such as Tylenol or Motrin.
-A fever is defined as 100.0 •F
+* Keep your child home for at least 24 hours after their fever is gone.
+Fever should be gone without the use of a fever reducing medicine, such as Tylenol or Motrin.
+A fever is defined as 100.0°F or higher.

-Keep Your Child from Getting and Spreading Enterovirus D68or higher.
+Keep Your Child from Getting and Spreading Enterovirus D68Dismissal for Illness or Injury During School

 All students who are ill or injured must be dismissed through the health office.
 Students are encouraged to report to the health office any illness or injury that occurred at school, this will ensure proper care and insurance claim processing.